Fresh Pond Almanac

-September marks the end of the summer in New England, and at EwA, the beginning of that month also brings a little bit of sadness.
-Fieldwork in the Lusitania meadow feels different after our interns left us at the end of August to return to their busy university life.
-But we are happy for what we have accomplished together the past 3 months, with the promise to keep them informed of the life stories of the many critters that reside at Fresh Pond.
-And as ‘September at Lusitania’ is concerned, we said that we would uncover the stories of goldenrods and of their visitors.
+September marks the end of the summer in New England.
+At EwA, the beginning of that month also brings a little bit of sadness.
+Fieldwork in the Lusitania meadow feels different after our interns and summer volunteers left us at the end of August to return to their busy lives.
+But we are happy for what we have accomplished together over the past 3 months, with the promise to keep them informed of the life stories of the many critters that reside at Fresh Pond.
+As ‘September at Lusitania’ is concerned, we said that we would uncover the stories of goldenrods and of their visitors.
 Here are a few of those stories.

 EwA citizen scientists and interns survey the Lusitania meadow 📍 for arthropods every single week during the warm seasons.
 This gives us the opportunity to get to know the meadow intimately.
 Each week highlights different relationships between the plants and their ‘wild’ visitors as fascinating stories unfold.
 This almanac is a wonderful means to share what we observe and record at Lusitania with our communities.

 📅 You can usually find us at the meadow weekly on Mondays (unless it rains).
 Check also our Eventbrite and join us in experiencing the magic of this wonderful meadow—an oasis in the middle of a very busy city.